Breder.org

 Installation login screen

-In the image below, I've installed the screenfetch from pacman for the classical “successfull installation” screenshot:
+In the image below, I've installed the screenfetch from pacman for the classical “successful installation” screenshot:

 Installation login screen